What Are Expense Transaction Tags and How Do I Use Them?

 Transaction Tags are an important way of ensuring Expense transactions are reported correctly.
+Because these are related to Compliance law, the Tags in your account will vary based on the jurisdiction you file with.

 How are Expenses and Transaction Tags related?